-Last Fall, we developed a Fall Graduate & Law Student Arrival and Return to Gonzaga Guide, a comprehensive document with all of the details our students and families needed to know given this COVID-19 environment.
+Last Fall, we developed a Fall Student Arrival & Return to Gonzaga Guide, a comprehensive document with all of the details our students and families needed to know given this COVID-19 environment.

-I encourage our new students to become familiar with this Spring Arrival & Return to Gonzaga Guide.
 For our returning students, especially those who lived on campus this fall, much of the information shared in this Spring Arrival & Return to Gonzaga Guide will feel very familiar.